Pastry Cream (Vanilla Custard Filling)

 MIX sugar, cornstarch and salt in large heavy saucepan.
 GRADUALLY stir in a small amount of milk mixture, making a smooth paste.
 Gradually stir in remaining milk mixture until blended.

 COOK over medium-low heat, stirring constantly, until mixture thickens and comes to a boil, 20 to 25 minutes.
 BOIL and stir 1 minute.
 REMOVE from heat immediately.

 COOL quickly: Set pan in larger pan of ice water.
 STIR occasionally and gently for a few minutes to hasten cooling.
 STIR IN vanilla.
-PRESS piece of plastic wrap onto surface of pastry cream to prevent “skin” from forming.
+PRESS piece of plastic wrap onto surface of pastry cream to prevent a “skin” from forming.
 REFRIGERATE until thoroughly chilled, at least 1 hour.